-Renforcement des capacités des prestataires en santé et développement des adolescents et jeunes y compris la lutte contre la stigmatisation des ado/jeunes dans les structures services.
+Renforcement des capacités des prestataires en santé et développement des adolescents et jeunes y compris la lutte contre la stigmatisation des ado/jeunes dans les structures

+The "Standards de Services" include a guiding principle on respect for the confidentiality and privacy of youth.
+However, Guinea's policies do not adequately address the provision of no-cost or subsidized services.
 The "Standards de Services" include an activity to make health products affordable to adolescents, but do not specifically address the cost of FP services.

-The "Standards de Services" include a guiding principle on respect for the confidentiality and privacy of youth.
-Guinea's policies, however, do not adequately address the provision of no-cost or subsidized

-Guinea is placed in the green category for this indicator because its policies reference YF contraceptive services and include plans to address all three elements.
+Therefore, Guinea is placed in the yellow category for this indicator.